Download the Guide as PDF

 In addition, employees can claim paid time off under the following circumstances:

-- unpaid leave for any other “compelling” reason that requires the employee’s immediate attention and action – limited to ten days per year
+Unpaid leave for any other “compelling” reason that requires the employee’s immediate attention and action – limited to 10 days per year

 Furthermore, Belgian employees enjoy a range of options concerning career breaks with special statutory benefits being available under certain conditions.

 In addition to employment termination by default – i.e. in case of a fixed-term contract – resignation and mutual agreement, employment in Belgium may be terminated due to one of the following reasons (non-exhaustive list):

 collective dismissal, redundancy or other business-related reasons

 summary dismissal due to gross misconduct